 - After restarting Windows, open the folder C:\Program Files\Realtek

 - Right-click the Realtek folder, and click Properties.

 - Go to the Security tab, and click Advanced

 - Restart Windows.

 You’re set.
-And, note that you will be unable to manually install future Realtek drivers unless you revert the permissions back to the way they were.
+And note that you cannot manually install future Realtek drivers unless you revert the permissions back to how they were.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 - Tweet it!